ChiragAjmera57/idea-lms/README.md

 # LMS-Idea-Clan

 This project is a LMS.
 Student and admin course+lecture management with role base servies and authorization.
+## Important Note

+Please note that api is deployed on render's free version and might gave response delay please wait for response.

 - Two folder one is frontend and one is backend.
 - npm run dev/start to run both.